-Sales Revenue is the lifeblood of any business,and when sales revenue failure occurs, companies jump to simple and often ineffective solutions.CEOs have for many years focused on functional improvements in areas such as operations, logistics, and finance, where there are a set of repeatable processes that result in predictable outputs.
-On the other hand, sales are like a moving target that they grapple with week in, week out, and month in month out to deliver sales revenue results.
+Sales Revenue is the lifeblood of any business, and when sales revenue failure occurs, companies jump to simple and often ineffective solutions.
+For many years, CEOs have focused on functional improvements in areas such as operations, logistics, and finance, where there is a set of repeatable processes that result in predictable outputs.
+On the other hand, sales are like a moving target that they grapple with week in, week out, and month in, month out to deliver sales revenue results.

 Many CEOs feel there is something innately uncontrollable about sales—it has a mystic about it that cannot be pinned down, and CEOs feel they need to keep the magician on the side who seems to know how to make it work at some level.
-Rightly or wrongly, they are in a stalemate, and often the longevity of the sales leader and lack of upskilling can indicate the degree of stagnation that exists.
+Rightly or wrongly, they are in a stalemate, and often, the longevity of the sales leader and lack of upskilling can indicate the degree of stagnation that exists.
 Companies will make ongoing, piecemeal repairs as long as they can in a vain attempt to keep sales revenue flowing.
 They will tolerate behaviour in the performance of sales and marketing that would not be accepted in other areas of the business.
 Some CEOs share that often knowing less about the sales function oddly brings less stress.

 It is not a function that you can go ‘full steam ahead’ toward for change.
 You need to take considered steps and set out a plan.
 As CEO, you need to be educating yourself to validate and organise the responses that often come from the magicians and their team.

 For many years, selling was viewed as an “art” in which success is a matter of intuition, relationships, and influence.
-With a limited pool of top salespeople capable of working in that mode, the magician became the deal maker, and growth was inhibited by a lack of ability to scale the business.Relationships are still meaningful, but successful selling is now including tools such as technology and data as critical drivers of success.
+With a limited pool of top salespeople capable of working in that mode, the magician became the deal maker, and growth was inhibited by a lack of ability to scale the business.
+Relationships are still meaningful, but successful selling now includes tools such as technology and data as critical drivers of success.
 Tools that were not available in years gone by.
 This shift presents an opportunity to operationalise the sales function using a robust and rigorous approach that is used to drive improvements in another functional unit.

 There are four distinct generations in the development of the sales functional area.
 These generations come with the maturity of the skill of the sales manager hired but are never installed by the sales manager.
 They occur when the initiative is driven by the CEO.
 The generations see the rise of more formalised processes, metrics, accountability, and management, progressively leading to a more flexible and scalable organisation capable of driving growth.